matter-labs/zksync-web-era-docs/docs/dev/developer-guides/building-on-zksync/events.md

 - Contract address: The contract address whose events you want to track.
 - ABI: The ABI (Application Binary Interface) of the contract in JSON format.
 - Event name: The name of the event as defined in the smart contract.
 In this example we used the "Transfer" event from an ERC20 contract.
-- Indexed parameter (optional) : The indexed parameter of the event.
+- Indexed parameter : The indexed parameter of the event.
-- Block number (optional) The block number range for the events retrieval.
+- Block number: The block number range for the events retrieval, it involves the `START_BLOCK_NUMBER` and the `END_BLOCK_NUMBER`.

 **Note**: zkSync has a 10K log limit per response, however, if you receive a response with 10k events then there are more than 10k events in the block range, otherwise, there are less than 10k events.